Chandigarh College of Architecture: Campus

 The campus is housed inside the PEC University of Technology (formerly Punjab Engineering College) Campus in Sector 12, Chandigarh.
 CCA is widely spread in 5 acre campus with its own cricket ground, basketball court, volleyball court and a gym.
 The boys hostel is located 250 yd behind the campus, near the PEC market and the girls hostel is located in Sector 11, Chandigarh.

 Annual events

 "Corbu Day" is the annual founder's day which is celebrated on 6 October i.e. the birthdate of Le Corbusier.
 Guest lectures by eminent architects are held on this day.
 Awards and scholarships are awarded to meritorious students.

 The annual college fest "Archo" is held in March.
-The event is an inter-house competition amongst four houses, namely Kanishka, Kalinga, Maurya and Ashoka.
+The event is an inter-house competition among four houses, namely Kanishka, Kalinga, Maurya and Ashoka.
 Students participate in cultural, sports and design contests over a period of two weeks.

 In the year 2011, the college completed its 50 Years and the Golden Jubilee celebrations were carried out.
 2011Pritzker Prize Laureate, Eduardo Souto de Moura, was the keynote speaker at the event.

+Rankings

+CCA has been ranked 30th according to the National Institutional Ranking Framework (NIRF) rankings in Architecture Category in the year 2024.